How to Prepare to Buy a House in One Year

 Deciding which mortgage to get depends on what suits your financial needs and lifestyle.

-Remember, it's not a one-size-fits-all situation; it's about what works best for you.
+Remember, there’s not a one-size-fits-all situation.
+It's about what works best for you.

 Getting Preapproved for a Loan

-Think of your real estate agent as your trusty sidekick, your home-buying buddy who guides you through the maze of listings, negotiations, and paperwork.
+Think of your real estate agent as your go-to partner in the home-buying process.
+They’re there to help you navigate all the listings, negotiations, and paperwork, making everything a lot easier.

 But how do you find the right one?